The Halloween Apocalypse: Plot

 The Doctor and Yaz are in pursuit of Karvanista, one of the dog-like Lupari species, for reasons unclear to Yaz.
 They escape from his capture and follow him to Earth in the TARDIS.
-En route, the Doctor experiences a psychic vision of Swarm, a mysterious being, escaping from its millennia-long imprisonment by the Time Lord Division.
+En route, the Doctor experiences a psychic vision of Swarm, a mysterious being, escaping from its millennia-long imprisonment by the Division.

 In present day Liverpool, Dan Lewis arranges a date with museum worker Diane before attending a shift at the soup kitchen and heading home.
 Karvanista breaks into his house and transports him onto his Lupari ship.
 The Doctor and Yaz arrive after Dan's abduction, investigating his house and discovering what appears to be a Lupari invasion fleet approaching Earth.
 They escape just before Dan's house is collapsed by a trap set by Karvanista.
 They then briefly encounter Claire, a woman who claims to have met the Doctor in the latter's future.
 Departing, the Doctor and Yaz are confused by the appearance of a second doorway in the TARDIS' console room.
 Claire is subsequently captured by a Weeping Angel.

 On Karvanista’s ship, Yaz rescues Dan while the Doctor confronts Karvanista over his connection to the Division.
 Karvanista reveals that the Lupari are in fact saving humanity from Earth’s imminent destruction by the Flux, an unknown entity that defies all laws of space and time and consumes everything in its path.
 The Doctor, Yaz and Dan escape the ship and return to the TARDIS (where another doorway has appeared) to investigate the Flux.

 Meanwhile, the Flux causes Vinder, the sole crew member of a remote outpost in deep space, to evacuate his position.
 It also catches the attention of the Sontarans, who relish the prospect of destruction it poses.
 Swarm attacks a base in the Arctic Circle, killing one of its two crew members and reviving his "sister" Azure from the other.
 Azure later lures Diane into a derelict house.

 The TARDIS takes the group to an area of space where they observe the Flux from a distance.
 The Doctor experiences another vision of Swarm, who claims an old association with her.
 The Flux then accelerates its attack on Earth, before the Lupari fleet can rescue its population.
 The Doctor has Karvanista form a defensive shield with the other Lupari ships, protecting Earth from the Flux.
 However, the TARDIS is unable to transport behind the shield.
 The TARDIS' three doorways fly open as the Flux approaches.

 Production

 Development

 "The Halloween Apocalypse" was written by showrunner and executive producer Chris Chibnall.
-The story featured the return of the Doctor's recurring aliens, the Sontarans and the Weeping Angels.
+The story featured the return of the show's recurring aliens, the Sontarans and the Weeping Angels.